ysyk2021/successful-leadership-strategies-for-leading-teams-to-high-performance-in-the-workplace/src/chapter-2.md

 Transactional leaders focus on rewarding or punishing their team members based on their performance.
 They establish clear expectations, set goals, and provide feedback accordingly.

-Subchapter 2.2: Recognizing the Strengths and Weaknesses of Different Leadership Styles
+Recognizing the Strengths and Weaknesses of Different Leadership Styles
 ---------------------------------------------------------------------------------------

 Each leadership style has its own set of strengths and weaknesses.
 Understanding these can help leaders adapt their approach to different situations: